k47ha/Geolocation_Estimation/03_GeoEstimation_Hierarchical_Model/README.md

 mv base_M.tar base_M.tar.gz
 ```

-1. Run the script `downloader.py ` (skip the 3 manually downloaded models).
+1. Run the script `downloader.py ` (skip/do not overwrite the manually downloaded models).

 2. Make sure the ResNet 152 model for scene classification trained on Places365 as well as the hierarchy file for scene-classification are saved in a folder called */resources*.
 Make sure the TensorFlow geolocation model files are saved in a new folder called */models*.